halilozel1903/DovizApp/README.md

 # Currency 💸 App 📱

 It's an application where foreign currency values are withdrawn.
-The rate of instant currencies is shown.💵 💶 💷 💴
+The rate of instant currencies is shown.
+(Dollar, Euro, Pound)💵 💶 💷 💴

 ## Screenshots 📸